Your Dynatrace environment can integrate with Microsoft Teams channels using Microsoft Teams Connector in automation workflows.

 To continue sending messages from Dynatrace to Microsoft Teams, follow the steps in the Migrating from incoming webhooks to Microsoft Power Automate section.

-Dynatrace needs a Microsoft Power Automate webhook for the Teams channel where you want to send notifications.
+Dynatrace needs a Microsoft Power Automate webhook for the Microsoft Teams channel where you want to send notifications.
 The messages in Teams are sent under the name of the user who created the webhook.

-To create a Microsoft Power Automate webhook
+To create a Power Automate webhook

-For example, *.logic.azure.com
+For example, you could use *.logic.azure.com

 The workflow action can be used to send Markdown-formatted cards or AdaptiveCard format.